atrocore/atropim/README.md

 - OXID eShop 6
 - and others.

-Please, [ask](https://atropim.com/contact), if you want to know more.
+Please [contact us](https://atropim.com/contact), if you want to know more.

 ## Documentation